Can Physiotherapy Cure Slip Discs?

 NSD Therapy®: Physiotherapy & Chiropractic with Spine Rehabilitation Through Advanced Technology For Slip-disc.

-In our opinion, the best method of handling a slip-disc is through the combined efforts of both chiropractors and physiotherapists.
+In our opinion, the best method of handling a slipped disc is through the combined efforts of chiropractors and physiotherapists.
 Physiotherapists and chiropractors are great but not sufficient by themselves to offer effective curative treatments for a slip-disc.
-Even centers that combine chiropractic and physiotherapy may not have the technology needed to care for those with slip-disc properly.
+Even centers that combine chiropractic and physiotherapy may not have the technology to care for those with slipped discs properly.
 We understand that many physiotherapists or chiropractors will not agree with our statement above, but the reality speaks for itself.

 There has not been one single piece of evidence that can prove that traditional chiropractic or general physiotherapy was able to reverse a slipped disc.